 The Public Safety Services office is located on campus at 612 Wilson Blvd.
 Security can be reached at any time at (585) 275-3333, by dialing 13 from any campus phone, by dialing #413 from any AT&T or Verizon phone, or simply picking up a Blue Light Emergency Phone, an extensive network of over 500 interior and exterior public-access telephones that immediately contact Security Services.

 If you become sick during class, notify your instructor so they can contact the Office of Pre-College Programs.
 We will then contact your parent, guardian, or emergency contact designee to come pick you up if you live locally.
-If you are a residential student and you become sick, notify your Pre-College Counselor or Resident Health Counselor immediately, so we can make sure necessary steps are taken.
+If you are a residential student and you become sick, notify your Pre-College Program residential staff member or Health Assistant immediately, so we can make sure necessary steps are taken.

 The University will provide accommodations to assist disabled students.
 If you are seeking assistance, please contact the Office of Pre-College Programs in advance to be assured of accommodations upon your arrival on campus.